AndrewSamokhvalov/lightning-rfc/02-peer-protocol.md

 There is similarly no acknowledgment for `closing_signed`, so it is also retransmitted on reconnection.

+The handling of updates is similarly atomic: if the commit is not acknowledged (or wasn't sent) the updates are re-sent.
+However, we don't insist they be identical: they could be in a different order, or involve different fees, or even be missing HTLCs which are now too old to be added.
+Requiring they be identical would effectively mean a write to disk by the sender upon each transmission, whereas the scheme here encourages a single persistent write to disk for each `commitment_signed` sent or received.

 A previous draft insisted that the funder "MUST remember ...if it has broadcast the funding transaction, otherwise it MUST NOT": this was in